-When an asset is leased out under an operating lease, the asset is included in the consolidated statement of financial position based on the nature of the asset.
+Leases in which the Group does not transfer substantially all the risks and rewards of ownership of an asset are classified as operating leases.
+Assets leased by the Group under operating leases are included in the consolidated statement of financial position based on the nature of the asset and rentals receivable are credited to the consolidated statement of profit or loss and other comprehensive income on the straight-line basis over the lease terms.
 Initial direct costs incurred in negotiating an operating lease are added to the carrying amount of the leased asset and recognized over the lease term on the same basis as rental income.
 Contingent rents are recognized as revenue in the period in which they are earned.